 About This Park

-Set on 2,588 wooded acres near Glenville in West Virginia’s central region, Cedar Creek State Park’s rolling hills and wide valleys provide an ideal backdrop for a variety of recreational activities from hiking to fishing.
-Park highlights include a furnished one-room schoolhouse and a fully restored log cabin, which serves as the campground check-in station.
+Set on 2,588 wooded acres near Glenville in West Virginia’s central region, Cedar Creek State Park’s rolling hills and wide valleys provide an ideal backdrop for a variety of recreational activities.
+The park is home to three small ponds, 14 miles of hiking trails, a miniature golf course, an outdoor pool and more.
+Two of the park’s unique features include a reconstructed one-room schoolhouse and restored log cabin, which serves as the campground check-in station.

 Cedar Creek joined the state park system in 1955.
 Two buildings on park grounds allow guests to step back into West Virginia’s pioneer days.
 The park office, a fully restored log cabin, was formerly a Gilmer County historical landmark.
 A one-room schoolhouse, built in 1910, was moved to the park from Lewis County in 1989.
 The school has a tin roof, and is furnished with a pot-bellied stove, student desks, filled bookcases, blackboard and teacher’s desk.
 It is open to visitors on most Saturdays during the summer.